cengizhankose/Hangman/README.md

 # Hangman
-A game called hangman for our project that is given us by lecturers at university.
+A game called hangman for our project that is given us by lecturer Feyza Arikan at Beykoz University.